 Forms new lakes and ponds.

-Beavers annually cause millions of dollars worth of damage in the US alone.
+Beavers annually cause millions of dollars of damage in the US alone.

-They can ruin crops and other agriculture in a surrounding area.
+They can ruin crops and other agriculture Can ruin crops in surrounding areas.

 Can damage roads, buildings and other infrastructure.